The Evolution of Supply Chain in the Fashion Industry

 FOREVER 21 – #1 Teen Vogue/Goldman Sachs Brand Affinity Index

 Omnichannel is accelerated by technology, but empowered by customers creativity.
 Customers are the focus of fashion retail firms when starting to design the collection, and big data (e.g. machine learning), demand sensing, social buzz, RFID, amongst others, are tools that make easier to identify trends and have a more accurate forecast, inventory management, logistics and warehouse optimization.
 The whole value chain is revolutionized.
-It´s time for a Supply Chain customized by segments!
+It’s time for a customized, segmented supply chain enhanced by a digital platform!